Let’s face it, Patricia Fripp’s presentation skills webinars are amazing. Sign up now.

 Perhaps you can relate to this situation: “Hi, Fripp!
 Next week I’m invited to deliver a speech to a 500-person audience, and it’s been six months since I’ve spoken in public.
 What are your suggestions to help me be less nervous?”

 No matter how seasoned you are, it’s still natural to feel some apprehension at times.
 I share some strategies for overcoming nervousness below.
 To get over feeling nervous, start by building from your strength.
-Enjoy this replay on how to structure your speech.
+Enjoy this replay from my recent webinar to help you structure your speech then enjoy my article explaining how to build your confidence and prepare for your presentation:

 How to Absolutely Always Open Your Presentation with Impact